-Who Is Running For President In 2020?
+Everyone Who's Running For President In 2020 — & Who Has Dropped Out

-With many candidates already criss-crossing the country and new ones coming into the race, the 2020 presidential election is well underway — and the Democratic field of candidates is getting crowded.
+The 2020 presidential election is just over a year away — and candidates are busy rolling out platforms and preparing for debates.

-There are more women in the race than ever before, which is both exciting to watch and inevitably means there will be sexist coverage of the presidential hopefuls.
+There are more women in the race than ever before, which is both exciting to watch and inevitably means sexist coverage of the presidential hopefuls.

-All eager to beat a historically unpopular president — who raised $129 million for his reelection campaign as of the end of 2018 — ahead are the current Democratic contenders.
+All candidates are eager to beat a historically unpopular president — who reportedly raised $105 million for his reelection campaign in the second quarter of 2019.
+Ahead, a list of the current Democratic contenders.
+We're also tracking who has dropped out of the race.

 We will update this story as more information becomes available.